sylvernbrown/osticket-prereqs/README.md

 <img src="https://i.imgur.com/AV5LCR0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  <i>Note: It's important that the PHP folder is in this location as we are going to come back to this part for an executable file.
-Be sure to double check before progressing to step 4.</i>
+  <strong><i>Note: It's important that the PHP folder is in this location specifically, eventually we will install PHP in this location and will use this specific directory to reference the PHP executable file.
+If in future steps it seems like your website isn't active come back to this step and ensure its completed.</i></strong>
 </p>
 <br />
 <br />